gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ##### blood-brain barrier

-- prevents pathogen, lymphocytes and huge molecules (like toxins)
+- prevents pathogen, lymphocytes and big molecules (like toxins)

   > it's newly discovered that there exist lymph-vessels (淋巴管) in the brain, published in Nature